 On February 15, 2022, our Board of Directors authorized a share repurchase program to opportunistically repurchase up to \$1.0 billion of shares of our outstanding common stock.
+On October 25, 2022, our Board of Directors authorized a \$1.0 billion increase to our share repurchase program to allow us to repurchase up to an aggregate of \$2.0 billion of our outstanding common stock.
+Through December 31, 2022, we have repurchased 25 million shares of our common stock through our share repurchase program at a total cost of \$874 million.
 The shares may be repurchased from time to time in open market transactions, through privately negotiated transactions or by other means in accordance with federal securities laws.
 The timing, as well as the number and value of shares repurchased under the program, will be determined by us at our discretion and will depend on a variety of factors, including the market price of our common stock, general market and economic conditions and applicable legal requirements.
-The exact number of shares to be repurchased by us is not guaranteed and the program may be suspended, modified or discontinued at any time without prior notice.
+Our share repurchase program will be subject to the new 1% excise tax on stock repurchases imposed under the IRA 2022 for all repurchases on or after January 1, 2023.